dotnet/dotNext/README.md

 * [NuGet Packages](https://www.nuget.org/profiles/rvsakno)

 # What's new
-Release Date: 01-30-2023
+Release Date: 02-02-2023

-Starting from this release, `DotNext.Reflection` library is not published on regular basis, but only on-demand.
+Starting from the current release, `DotNext.Reflection` library is no longer published on regular basis.
 See [this post](https://github.com/dotnet/dotNext/discussions/142) for more information.

 <a href="https://www.nuget.org/packages/dotnext/4.10.0">DotNext 4.10.0</a>
 * Added API discussed and proposed in [143](https://github.com/dotnet/dotNext/issues/143).
 The requested features are implemented as `DotNext.Buffers.Binary.BinaryTransformations` class.